chuchuroth/ROS_basics_in_5_days/catkin_ws/vs_code_chat_his_2.md

-chuchuroth: please note: this error message isn't generated from this computer, it was from another computer in a total different work environment, which is a real turtlebot3 robot within ros 2 foxy, and package there does not include the enhanced\_laser\_test\_publisher.py
+# frage please note: this error message isn't generated from this computer, it was from another computer in a total different work environment, which is a real turtlebot3 robot within ros 2 foxy, and package there does not include the enhanced\_laser\_test\_publisher.py